aldwinp35/cs50_final_project/README.md

 #### login/index.html
 The login page display a Facebook login button where the user can log in with their Facebook account.
 The login is processed using the Facebook JavaScript SDK in **loginPage.js** file.
 #### home/index.html
-The home page contains the HTML code to display each post scheduled by the user using jinja sintax.
+The home page contains the HTML code to display each post scheduled by the user using jinja syntax.

 In **homePage.js** file we attach two event to each post:

-``click`` event that redirect the user to view and edit the post.
+*click* event that redirect the user to view and edit the post.

-``long-press`` event that allows the user to change the dates between two posts by dragging and dropping the post using [sortablejs](https://github.com/SortableJS/Sortable).
+*long-press* event that allows the user to change the dates between two posts by dragging and dropping the post using [sortablejs](https://github.com/SortableJS/Sortable).

 See [long-press-event](https://github.com/john-doherty/long-press-event).